-In this mode, the set temperature will increase by 2°F every half hour for one full hour.
-The appliance will hold the new set temperature for 6 hours before automatically returning to the originally selected temperature.
-This ends the Sleep mode, and the unit will continue to operate as originally programmed.
-The Sleep mode can be canceled at any time by pressing the SLEEP button again.
+In this mode, the selected temperature will increase by one degree, 30 minutes after the mode is selected.
+The temperature will then increase by another one degree after an additional 30 minutes.
+This new temperature will be maintained for 6 hours before it returns to the originally selected temperature.
+This ends the Sleep mode and the unit will continue to operate as originally programmed.
+The Sleep mode program can be cancelled at any time during operation by pressing the SLEEP button again.